 - to pay a parent or partner of the disabled person

 - while the disabled person is in hospital

-- to pay a carer who lives at the same address as the full-time carer.
+- to pay a carer who lives at the same address as the client.

 If you’re unsure about how you can use your Carer Support, please contact the person or agency who has allocated your carer support.